Inner City Press Bronx Reporter

 By water he sleeps, while deer graze

 Behind a gentler fence.
-It’s a reverie--
+Its a reverie--

 Through the swaying trees, tenements